 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The City has one type of these items, which arise under the government-wide accrual basis of accounting that qualifies for reporting in this category and one item, which arises only under a modified accrual basis of accounting.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from one source; property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 The other item (reported in the government-wide statements) is an amount related to the pension base and FRF plans.
 See note 13 for details on the pension plan.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-See note 13 for the police retirement fund deferred outflows of resources disclosures.
+These amounts are deferred and recognized as an inflow of resource available.
+See note 13 for the period that the amounts become available.
+See note 13 for the period that the amounts become available.
+See note 13 for the peniod that the amounts become available.